upenn-cis198/homework1/README.md

 After the first lecture you should be able to complete `lib.rs` and `lib2.rs`.

+Ensure that your `clippy` and `rustfmt` are happy with your code!

 # Submissions
-You have two weeks to do this assignment, it is due the September 18th at midnight!
+You have two weeks to do this assignment, it is due the September 25th at midnight!